 Board of Directors

 Joe was named Apogee Enterprises, Inc. chief executive officer (CEO), president and a member of the board of directors in August 2011.
 With more than 30 years’ experience in manufacturing businesses, direct industry experience and a proven track record of success in leadership positions, Joe has developed strategies to grow Apogee to $1 billion in sales through penetrating new geographies in the United States and internationally, introducing new products and entering new markets.
-At the same time, Apogee is focused on achieving double digit operating margins by leveraging manufacturing capacity and pricing, and improving operations.
-Before joining Apogee, Joe served for three years as president of Honeywell’s Environmental and Combustion Controls division, a $3 billion business.
+At the same time, Apogee is focused on achieving double-digit operating margins by leveraging manufacturing capacity and pricing, and improving operations.
+Before joining Apogee, Joe served as president of Honeywell’s Environmental and Combustion Controls division, a $3 billion business.
 Prior to that, he led Honeywell Building Solutions, a global leader in the installation and service of integrated building solutions.
 He also held leadership positions in companies that were eventually bought by Honeywell, including Bendix Friction Materials and Garrett Engine Boosting System, and served in numerous executive and financial positions across Honeywell’s businesses.
-Board appointments include Arctic Cat Inc., a leader in the manufacture and distribution of snowmobiles and ATVs; National Association of Manufacturers; Killebrew-Thompson Memorial Foundation; and the Minneapolis Club.
-Joe is also a member of the Minnesota Business Partnership.
+Board appointments include: Arctic Cat Inc., a leader in the manufacture and distribution of snowmobiles and ATVs (December 2012 until the company’s sale in March 2017); National Association of Manufacturers, Killebrew-Thompson Memorial Foundation, Bryant University in Smithfield, RI and the Minneapolis Club.
+Joe is also a member of the Minnesota Business Partnership, made up of CEOs of the state’s largest employers.
 He received his bachelor’s degree in accounting and finance from Bryant University and his master’s in business administration from Providence College.
 Joe enjoys competition trap shooting and bird hunting as well as snowmobiling, golfing and travel.
-Joe and his wife, Kathi, have homes in Minneapolis, Minnesota, and Huntington Beach, California.
-They have two children, Katelyn, a professional equestrian, and Joseph III, an officer in the United States Navy serving on a Los Angeles class nuclear submarine.
+Joe and his wife, Kathi, have homes in Minneapolis, Minnesota, Huntington Beach, California, and Clam Lake, Wisconsin.
+They have two children, Katelyn, a professional equestrian and riding instructor, and Joseph III, an officer in the United States Navy serving in Norfolk, Virginia.

 Marc Butler is CEO and co-founder of J.R.
 Butler, Inc., and also a local entrepreneur of several other companies.
 As CEO of J.R.
 Butler, an engineering, manufacturing, and construction company, Marc has faced his workforce development challenges with a unique spin.
 Marc developed a program called the Elite team ten years ago that trains five young leaders each year.
 The Elite team focuses on leadership, time management skills, personal financial skills, as well as, social graces, and communications skills.
 Marc, along with his business partner Matt Calkins, also created a program for their executives called Veritas which teaches critical thinking, leadership, communication, and most importantly, knowing thyself.
 Marc has served on many boards of directors, including Families of Character, Arrupe Jesuit High School, and Associated General Contractors, to name a few.
-Marc has been married for 25 years to his wife and high school sweetheart, Dawn.
-He’s the father of two girls, Jessica and Rylee, and a new grandfather to Jackson.
+Marc has been married for 26 years to his wife and high school sweetheart, Dawn.
+He’s the father of two girls and has two grandsons.

 John is Vice Chairman, Community Banking and Branch Delivery at U.S. Bancorp.
 In this role, he oversees the bank’s branch network consisting of 3100 branches including metropolitan and community banking and in-store and on-site banking.
 John joined U.S. Bank as part of the Mercantile Bancorporation acquisition in 1999.
 At Mercantile, John was President of Mercantile Credit Corporation.
 Prior to that, he ran a group of community banks.
 He began his banking career in 1979.
 John currently serves on the U.S. Bancorp Foundation board, the Development Network board, the Killebrew Thompson Cancer Memorial board, and the Douglas County Foundation.
 He has also served as a board member on the Kansas Center for Research, American Institute of Banking, Chamber of Commerce Chairman, and the Lawrence Arts Center and the United Way.
 John is a graduate of Kansas State University with a BS in Accounting.
 He and his wife Rosy, have two children and reside in Lawrence, Kansas.